doorstop-dev/makefile-template/reviews/readme.txt

-this folder is used to store review artifacts
+this folder is used to store review artifacts ... artifacts should be added to the branch to which the requirements apply, not 'master'